Have you ever seen those Magic Eye 3D pictures that look random at first glance but then reveal a hidden picture?

 9. I knew I was righteous, but I didn’t feel righteous

-When I stumbled I would more readily confess my sins to God than allow the Holy Spirit to remind me of the gift of His righteousness to me (Jn 16:10).
+When I stumbled I would readily confess my sins to God, but I rarely allowed the Holy Spirit to remind me my righteousness in Christ.
 I knew I was a new creation (2 Cor 5:17), but in many ways I acted and spoke as if I was merely an improved creation.
 I thought honesty about my struggles was the key to getting more grace.
-But I probably would not have struggled so much in the first place if I had just learned to see myself as God sees me – redeemed, righteous, and holy.
+But I would not have struggled so much if I had just learned to see myself as God sees me – redeemed, righteous, and holy.

 I am convinced that grace comes by revelation.
-If you don’t yet see it this post may sound like the ramblings of a man who is unbalanced.
+If you don’t yet see it this article may sound like the ramblings of an unbalanced man.
 (Thank God I am!
 I’m done with balance!)
 If you do see Grace, then right now you will be resonating like a tuning fork.
 So let me finish with a few words for those of you in the first group.
 Please be patient with those of us who are leaping for joy.
 Don’t walk away from the Magic Eye picture scowling, “I can’t see it, there’s nothing there.”
 Just keep looking!
-Grace really is standing right there in front of you.
-And He’s huge!